dokadon/terraform-web-server/README.md

 # Building the web server infrastructure

-After setting up your devops env and exporting your AWS user credentials to the environment build the web server by:
+After setting up your devops env and exporting your AWS user credentials to the environment build the web server from within the web-server directory by:
 * cd web-server
 * terraform apply